jiffyclub/uw-things-to-learn/README.md

 # Demo Repo at UW Software Carpentry

-Demonstration repo for learning git at Feb University of Washing boot camp.
+Demonstration repo for learning git at Feb University of Washing boot camp in room EE 303.